zvada/technology/docs/policy/service-changes-2018.md

         * BeStMan
         * VOMS Admin Server

-    1. If you are able to, renew your [user certificate](https://oim.opensciencegrid.org/oim/certificateuser)
+    1. Renew your [user certificate](https://oim.opensciencegrid.org/oim/certificateuser).
+LHC sites should take the opportunity to switch users to the CERN CA.

 In the future, we will use the following CA certificate services:

 - [InCommon](https://www.incommon.org/) and [Let’s Encrypt](https://letsencrypt.org/) for host and service certificates
 - [CILogon Basic](https://cilogon.org/) for non-LHC user certificates.
   LHC users should continue to request their user certificates from CERN.
+- [Let's Encrypt](https://letsencrypt.org) for web-based use cases.

 New processes for requesting host, service, and user certificates against the aforementioned CAs are forthcoming.

-The exact date for the retirement of the OSG CA service will be announced.
+The exact date for the retirement of the OSG CA service will be announced, but will be around the end of May.
 If you experience any problems with the OSG CA service, please contact us at [help@opensciencegrid.org](mailto:help@opensciencegrid.org).